Gold(III) chloride

-Gold(III) chloride, traditionally called auric chloride, is a compound of gold and chlorine with the molecular formula Au2Cl6.
+Gold(III) chloride, traditionally called auric chloride, is an inorganic compound of gold and chlorine with the molecular formula Au2Cl6.
 The "III" in the name indicates that the gold has an oxidation state of +3, typical for many gold compounds.
-Gold(III) chloride is hygroscopic and decomposes in visible light.
+It has two forms, the monohydrate (AuCl3·H2O) and the anhydrous form, which are both hygroscopic and light-sensitive solids.
 This compound is a dimer of AuCl3.
-This compound has few uses, although it catalyzes various organic reactions.
+This compound has a few uses, such as an oxidizing agent and for catalyzing various organic reactions.